-Over the past 20 years, Caz and I have been fortunate to have visited over 50 countries and lived in 5, and today we’d like to share with you our 20 best travel tips!
+Over the past 25+ years, Caz and I have been fortunate to have visited over 50 countries and lived in 5, and today we’re always asked what are our best travel tips – so, we’d like to offer them to you!

 We hope this list of our best travel tips will inspire and help you to travel, and travel more often!